bclittleua/scripts/swmud/readme.md

 discobot.py is the bot itself and listens for /uptime, /helpme, or /reboot on the swmud discord server

-/uptime runs mudup.sh and up2disco.py
+/uptime runs mudup.sh and writes to sw-up.log, then returns the sw-up.log value

-/reboot runs mudbc.sh and boot2disco.py
+/reboot runs mudbc.sh and writes to sw-rb.log, then returns the sw-rb.log value

 discobot_keepalive.sh runs every 10 mins, checks to see if discobot.py is running. if not, discobot.py is called.

-Example Usage:
-mudup/mudbc.sh checks the uptime in seconds, calculates how much time has elapsed since uptime was written, up2disco/boot2disco returns the value to discord via a webhook

-created following tutorials here: https://makerhacks.com/python-messages-discord/
+created mostly by following tutorials here: https://makerhacks.com/python-messages-discord/